- Status in HRČAK: active

 - Publisher: Association for Promotion of Holistic Approach to Environment

 - Guidelines for authors

-- Peer review: peer review, international peer review, only scientific papers, single blind review, double
+- Peer review: peer review, equally national and international peer review, all papers, single blind review, double

 - Frequency (annually): 4